RiskySignal/record_what_i_read/Attack & Defense on Speech Recognition/attack.md

 7. N. Carlini and D. Wagner, “Towards evaluating the robustness of neural networks,” in Symposium on Security and Privacy.
 IEEE, May 2017, pp. 39–57.
 8. I. Evtimov, K. Eykholt, E. Fernandes, T. Kohno, B. Li, A. Prakash, A. Rahmati, and D. Song, “Robust physical-world attacks on machine learning models,” CoRR, vol. abs/1707.08945, pp. 1–11, Jul.
 2017.
 10. Moustapha Ciss´e, Yossi Adi, Natalia Neverova, and Joseph Keshet.
 Houdini: Fooling deep structured visual and speech recognition models with adversarial examples.
 In Proceedings of the 31st Annual Conference on Neural Information Processing Systems, pages 6980–6990, 2017.
 8. Dibya Mukhopadhyay, Maliheh Shirvanian, and Nitesh Saxena.
 2015.
 All your voices are belong to us: Stealing voices to fool humans and machines.
-In Proceedings ofthe European Symposium on Research in Computer Security.
+In Proceedings of the European Symposium on Research in Computer Security.
 Springer, 599–621.
 8. Mel-Frequency Spectral Coefficients (MFSC)
 9. Linear Predictive Coding
 10. Perceptual Linear Prediction (PLP)
 11. Wang, Qing, Pengcheng Guo, and Lei Xie.
 "Inaudible Adversarial Perturbations for Targeted Attack in Speaker Recognition." *arXiv preprint arXiv:2005.10637* (2020).
+12. Who is Real Bob?
+Adversarial Attacks on Speaker Recognition Systems
+13. Dangerous Skills: Understanding and Mitigating Security Risks of Voice-Controlled Third-Party Functions on Virtual Personal Assistant Systems
+14. DeepSec: A Uniform Platform for Security Analysis of Deep Learning Models
+15. Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks
+16. AdvPulse: Universal, Synchronization-free, and Targeted Audio Adversarial Attacks via Subsecond Perturbations
+17. Dangerous Skills Got Certified: Measuring the Trustworthiness of Skill Certification in Voice Personal Assistant Platforms
+18. When the Differences in Frequency Domain are Compensated: Understanding and Defeating Modulated Replay Attacks on Automatic Speech Recognition
+19. PatternListener: Cracking Android Pattern Lock Using Acoustic Signals